 Conversely, where property damage is significant, plaintiffs’ lawyers present photographs showing the damaged vehicle to a jury to provide supporting evidence to prove that the plaintiff’s injuries were caused by the crash.
 Hence, the old saying that “a picture is worth a thousand words” holds true.

 Should I take photos of the damage after the car accident?

-Therefore, as a general rule, it is important to take photographs of the damage to the vehicles caused by a collision while they are available to preserve that evidence in the event a civil trial for personal injuries occurs later.
-At our law firm, we believe it is important enough to document the property damage that we often dispatch investigators immediately after we have been retained to take photographs of the vehicles involved in the collision in order to have that evidence in the event a civil trial for personal injuries happens months later.
-The photographs are also helpful to convince the insurance company in settlement negotiations that the injuries were, in fact, caused by the collision, and that – if we are not able to reach a settlement – that a jury will likely conclude that also.
+Therefore, as a general rule, it is important to take photographs of the damage while it’s available, to preserve that evidence in the event of a civil trial.
+At our law firm, we believe it’s so important, that we often dispatch investigators immediately after we have been retained.
+Our Investigations team photographs the vehicles involved in the collision in order to have that evidence in the event of a civil trial, and for personal injuries that could happen months later.
+The photographs are also helpful to convince the insurance company in settlement negotiations that the injuries were, in fact, caused by the collision, and that – if we are not able to reach a settlement – that a jury will likely make the conclusion.

 If you have been injured in an accident through no fault of your own, you may be entitled to compensation.
 Call Allen & Allen today for a free consultation, at 866-388-1307.